VITresearchgroup2024/SPHAK/README.md

 ## Project Overview

 Traditional models rely on ecological or phenotypic features, or focus primarily on genomic sequences, to predict host spillover.
-SPHAK identifies proteome-level sequence patterns specific to animal- and plant-infecting viruses to:
+SPHAK is a comand line interface tool that identifies proteome-level sequence patterns specific to animal- and plant-infecting viruses to:

 - Predict the viral family
 - Score the likelihood of host switching or spillover